Yogeshwaran-Kathiresan/mytaskmanager/README.md

 ## Overview

 A simple task manager application built with React.js, Redux, and TypeScript.
 This application allows users to add, complete, and delete tasks.
-It also includes task filtering and is styled using Tailwind CSS.
+It also includes task filtering bases on status(whether completed or not) and the entire app styled using Tailwind CSS.

 ## Features